zuozhenggh/learning-library/data-management-library/database/graph/graph-server-client/deploy-oci-marketplace-image/visualize-graphs/visualize-graphs.md

 ### Prerequisites

 - This lab assumes you have successfully completed Lab - Graph Query and Analysis with Python and published the graph.
-It also assumes the Graph Visualization component is up and running on the compute instance on `public_ip_for_compute:7007/ui`.
-We will use the Graph Visualization component to explore the graph and run some PGQL queries.
+It also assumes the GraphViz is up and running on the compute instance on `public_ip_for_compute:7007/ui`.
+We will use the GraphViz to explore the graph and run some PGQL queries.

 ## **STEP 1:** Setup

-1. Open the Graph Viz at `https://<public_ip_for_compute>:7007/ui`.
+1. Open the GraphViz at `https://<public_ip_for_compute>:7007/ui`.
 Replace `<public_ip_for_compute>` with the one for your Graph Server compute instance.

     You should see a screen similar to the screenshot below.
 Enter the username (`customer_360`) and password you entered when createing the user in SQL Developer Web.